jonlaidev/WELCOME/README.md

 ## 🚀 About Me
-Learning to dev...
+Learning to dev...Internship starts 8-2024...

 ## 🛠 Tech Stack
-HTML 5, CSS 3, Java Script, Python ...
-TO BE CONTINUED...
+HTML 5, CSS 3, Java Script ...
+TO BE CONTINUED WITH...
+Python, PHP, React, NodeJS, Rust etc.

 ## 🔗 Links